Forest Hill (Vic.)

 AreaSearch analysis indicates Forest Hill maintains employment conditions that align with national benchmarks

-Workforce participation in Forest Hill was 57.7% compared to Greater Melbourne's 64.1%.
-Key industries for employment among residents are health care & social assistance, professional & technical services, and retail trade.
-However, construction is under-represented with only 6.6% of the workforce compared to Greater Melbourne's 9.7%.
-Many Forest Hill residents commute elsewhere for work based on Census data.
+Construction is under-represented, with only 6.6% of Forest Hill's workforce compared to Greater Melbourne's 9.7%.
+Many residents commute elsewhere for work.
 Between September 2024 and September 2025, employment levels increased by 1.6%, labour force grew by 1.0%, and unemployment fell by 0.6 percentage points in Forest Hill.
-In contrast, Greater Melbourne saw employment rise by 3.0% and unemployment rise by 0.3 percentage points during the same period.
-As of 25-Nov-25, Victoria's employment grew by 1.13% year-on-year with an unemployment rate of 4.7%, compared to the national rate of 4.3%.
-National employment forecasts from May-25 suggest a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Forest Hill's employment mix, local employment is expected to grow by 6.7% over five years and 13.9% over ten years.
+In contrast, Greater Melbourne saw employment rise by 3.0%, labour force grow by 3.3%, and unemployment rise by 0.3 percentage points during the same period.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Forest Hill's employment mix suggests local employment should increase by 6.7% over five years and 13.9% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment